MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

 :::image type="content" source="../assets/images/apps-in-meetings/in-meeting-people-card.png" alt-text="This screenshot shows how Teams display picture and people card is used with in-meeting dialog." border="true":::

-## Targeted meeting notification API
+## Targeted meeting notification

 You can send targeted meeting notifications to specific participants.
 The notifications are private to the designated participants and not visible to others in the meeting.
-Targeted meeting notification API enables you to increase user involvement in various activities.
+Targeted meeting notification helps to enhance meeting experience and develop user engagement activities.

-The following image is an example of targeted meeting notification to specific participant in the meeting:
+The following image is an example of targeted meeting notification sent to a specific participant in the meeting:

 Meeting in progress